-Rights and privileges applicable to non-tenure track appointments are outlined in the Faculty Manual (6.8 Post-Tenure Review).
+Rights and privileges applicable to non-tenure track appointments are outlined in the Faculty Manual (5 FACULTY RESPONSIBILITIES AND RIGHTS).
 These appointments may be renewable and are not eligible for tenure.
-Continuation of these appointments does not constitute de facto tenure.
+Continuation in these ranks is subject to the post-promotion review process (6.9 Post-Promotion Review) and does not constitute de facto tenure.